rdturnermtl/bbo_challenge_starter_kit/README.md

 ### Execution environment

-The docker environment has two cores and no GPUs.
+The docker environment has two CPU cores and no GPUs.
 It runs in `Debian GNU/Linux 10 (buster)` with `Python 3.7.7` and the pre-installed packages in [environment.txt](https://github.com/rdturnermtl/bbo_challenge_starter_kit/blob/master/environment.txt).
 The optimizer has only TODO minutes on each problem.
 After that, it will be cutoff from further suggestions.